 Welcome to our eighteenth century working watermill and museum set in an attractive riverside setting.
 The cluster of historic buildings here and the surrounding grounds are a beautiful oasis in our busy world.
-Explore higgledy piggledy rooms packed with colourful displays of local art and exhibitions about our fascinating history.
+Explore our three higgledy piggledy exhibition rooms packed with their colourful displays of local art and exhibitions about our fascinating history.
 The Welwyn Hatfield Museum Service is based here and holds the social history collection for the district.
 Look out for details on the many art and crafts workshops and fun activities for children and adults we run throughout the year.
-Three exhibition galleries hold a changing programme based on art and local history.

 Mill Green MillThe Museum